-Producing seasonal content means that you’ll be super timely and create stuff that people want to see.
+Seasonal content allows you to be timely and create stuff people want to see.

-But that’s not all.
-Seasonal content can refer to literal seasons, but it can also refer to trends.
+That’s not all—seasonal content can refer to literal seasons, but it can also refer to trends.

 Remember the ALS Ice Bucket Challenge?

-Tons of companies like McDonald’s and Pillsbury participated in the challenge in one way or another.
+Tons of companies like McDonald’s and Pillsbury participated in the challenge.

 Their content came out at just the right time.
-If they had waited six months to participate, the content definitely wouldn’t have been timely at all.
+If they had waited six months to participate, the content wouldn’t have been timely.

 It’s all clean (and sometimes snarky) humor that connects with their audience.

-But not all brands are made equal.
-A brand like UNICEF wouldn’t be able to use the same sort of humor that Chipotle does.
+However, this doesn’t work for all brands.
+A brand like UNICEF wouldn’t be able to use the same sort of humor that McDonald’s does.

-If your branding is more formal, you’ll want to lay back on the humor and stay more conservative.
+If your branding is more formal, you’ll want to dial down the humor and stay more professional.